happyrabbit/DataScienceWorkshop2019/README.md

-> :point_right: We have updated this course and here is 2020 course:[website](https://course2020.scientistcafe.com/course-materials/), [GitHub repo](https://github.com/happyrabbit/course2020)
+> :point_right: We have updated this course and here is 2020 course: [website](https://course2020.scientistcafe.com/course-materials/), [GitHub repo](https://github.com/happyrabbit/course2020)

 # Big Data, Data Science, and Deep Learning for Statisticians